 Students will land on their homepage, the Student Center.
 At the top, students will see any upcoming assignments.

-Below the assignments, students can access three popular channels of content:
+Below the assignments, students can access popular channels of content.
+These vary depending on the time of year.

 Depending on your school’s subscription, students can find access to additional resources at the bottom of their Student Center, including Discovery Education’s content creation tool, Studio.